Digital Open Enrollment

 Values-Driven Leadership Journey: Lessons from the Army and West Point

-Thayer's newest Open Enrollment offering leverages online and virtual components to create an engaging digital leadership journey that challenges participants to combine character with knowledge and action, in order to unleash the "whole leader".
-A phased learning journey - 1) Lead Yourself, 2) Lead Teams, and 3) Lead with Purpose – incrementally builds knowledge to repeat and refine application and encourage self-discovery.
-The blend of digital components deliver multi-media activities that engage participants, develop connections, facilitate large and small group discussions, and generate self-discovery.
+Thayer's Digital Open Enrollment leverages online and virtual components to create an engaging 10-week digital leadership journey that challenges participants to combine character with knowledge and action, in order to unleash the "whole leader".
+A phased learning journey - 1) Lead Yourself, 2) Lead Teams, 3) Lead with Purpose, and 4) Lead with Commitment - incrementally builds knowledge to repeat and refine application.
+The blend of digital components delivers multi-media activities that engage participants, develop connections, facilitate large and small group discussions, and generate self-discovery.